ua-kxie/circe/README.md

 ![Screenshot 2023-08-14 205401](https://github.com/ua-kxie/circe/assets/56177821/24db33c0-69f5-4187-8e41-38a495a6aecc)

 ### Setup:
-`cargo run`
+Clone the repo, followed by `cargo run`.

-The binary executable is not working at the moment due to problems finding the sharedspice library.
+To run the binary executable on windows, place a copy of `ngspice.dll` in the same directory as `circe.exe`.

 ### Controls:
 * left click wires or device to select